'The best of humanity': Paralympic Games officially begin with vibrant Opening Ceremony

 The best photos from the Tokyo Paralympics

-Entertainers perform during the opening ceremony.
+Entertainers perform during the opening ceremony, which was held at Tokyo's National Stadium.

 The best photos from the Tokyo Paralympics